truher/frc-test/cv1/comparison.md

 The main highlights from this study are:

 * IMU fusion is required for reasonable accuracy at a distance
-* the binocular approach yields about a quarter of the error, at a cost of double the computation time, compared to monocular.
+* The binocular approach yields about a quarter of the error, at a cost of double the computation time, compared to monocular.
-* none of the binocular solver differences make any difference.
+* None of the differences in binocular solver methods actually make any difference.